 - On the EPOS, Catalog Year will always read “Not Satisfied.”
 This is OK.

 - You are only approving the student's Business major degree requirements, so if other items are listed as "Not Satisfied" related to a minor or a second major, this is OK.

-- IMPORTANT: If any other items are listed as "Not Satisfied," deny the plan of study and ask the student to meet with an advisor by calling 860-486-2315 or visiting BUSN 248 to review their options.
-It is best to refer students to contact us during our open advising hours.
+- IMPORTANT: If any other items are listed as "Not Satisfied," deny the plan of study and ask the student to meet with an OUA advisor to review their options.
+It is best to refer students to contact us during our drop-in advising hours.

 Advisors of Prospective Business Students

 - All advisors of prospective business students are encouraged to use the Prospective Business Student Advising Record (available on our forms page).
 This is updated as changes occur to the program each academic year.
 Please obtain the most up to date document directly from our website each academic year.

 - For all School of Business majors, the applications are accepted the first two weeks of every Fall and Spring term (last day to apply is always the last day to add/drop courses through StudentAdmin)

-- It is recommended all students attend an information session (schedule on admissions website) before visiting Advisors at open advising hours.
+- It is recommended all students attend an information session (schedule on admissions website) before visiting Advisors at drop-in advising hours.

 - Advisors are not available to meet with active applicants because they all serve on the Admissions Committee.